Updated 05 May 2022

 Whatever your structure, you should have a separate business bank account, to keep your personal and business finances separate.
 If your business is a company, this will in any case be a legal requirement.

-What kind of entity will your business be?
-This is one of the most important decisions, as it affects everything from tax to liability.
+What kind of business entity will you be running?
+Business structure is one of the most important decisions, as it affects everything from tax to liability.
 You may want to consider all the other factors first before making a decision, but have your options in mind from the start.
 These are:

 The way your business operates will have legal implications as well as financial ones.
 You should therefore also consult a small business solicitor when choosing a business structure.